adamjsturge/easy-xsshunter-express/README.md

 Leave anything blank you don't know or don't want to change
 ```

+# Repos referenced in this script
+<a href="https://github.com/mandatoryprogrammer/xsshunter-express">Official Repo</a>
+<a href="https://github.com/adamjsturge/xsshunter-express">Slack Notification Fork</a>

 # More info
 If you get stuck you can DM me on twitter or make a github issue and I'll try to address it.
 I have only tested this on linux.